zumasys/docs/site/jbase/miscellaneous/case-insensitive-overview/README.md

 ## Create Case Sensitivity Control

 Because jBASE already has many customers who rely on their applications running as they currently do we have the ability to switch any new behavior on and off.

 Within jBASE there is a config file that lets users tailor how jBASE behaves.
 Although many of the changes are aimed at supporting case sensitivity, much of the new behavior is generic enough to be of use to existing users.
 A good example is that jQL verbs no longer have to be all upper case.

 To enable this behavior you would to simply set **case\_insensitive\_queries = true** in the **Config\_EMULATE** configuration file.

 New config flags currently are:

-- **case\_insensitive\_md = true** - Ignore the case of cmmands entered in a jShell
+- **case\_insensitive\_md = true** - Ignore the case of commands entered in a jShell
 - **case\_insensitive\_file\_ids = true** - Ignore the case of file names
 - **case\_insensitive\_queries = true** - Ignore the case of jQL syntax
 - **case\_insensitive\_runtime\_strings = true** - Ignore the case of strings in jBC and jQL